Khayar Lake Trekking 17 days

 • Travel and rescue insurance if the guest gets mountain sickness and needs to rescue helicopters.

-• Personal expenses example (phone calls, laundry service, bar bills, battery recharge, extra porters, bottle or boiled water, shower etc)
+• Personal expenses example (phone calls, laundry service, bar bills, battery recharge, extra porters, bottle or boiled water, shower, etc.)

 • Tips for guide and porters